maximegris/angular-electron/README.md

 The Angular component contains an example of Electron and NodeJS native lib import.
 See [Use NodeJS Native libraries](#use-nodejs-native-libraries) charpter if you want to import other native libraries in your project.
 You can desactivate "Developer Tools" by commenting `win.webContents.openDevTools();` in `main.js`.

-## Browser mode

-Maybe you want to execute the application in the browser ?
-You can do it with `npm run start:web`.
-Note that you can't use Electron or NodeJS native libraries in this case.
-Please check `providers/electron.service.ts` to watch how conditional import of electron/Native libraries is done.

 ## To build for production

 - Using development variables (environments/index.ts) :  `npm run electron:dev`
 - Using production variables (environments/index.prod.ts) :  `npm run electron:prod`

 Your built files are in the /dist folder.

-## Execute E2E tests

-You can find end-to-end tests in /e2e folder.

-Before executing e2e scripts, you may need to update drivers libraries : `npm run pree2e`

-You can now execute tests with the command lines below :
-- **in a terminal window** -> First, start a web server on port 4200 : `npm run start:web`
-- **in another terminal window** -> Then, execute Protractor : `npm run e2e`

 ## Included Commands